 "We were eating fast food three or four days a week," Elvia says.
 "While he didn't look heavy, I just felt so much guilt.
 I knew it wasn't healthy, but I was torn between getting him to eat something or him not eating anything at all."

-Alex's pediatrician recommended Get Up & Go, a program run by Children's Health℠ and the YMCA that focuses on healthy family living, including improved eating habits, increased exercise and reduced technology time.
+Alex's pediatrician recommended Get Up & Go, by Children's Health℠.
+The Get Up & Go program focuses on healthy family living, including improved eating habits, increased exercise and reduced technology time.

 A family's reluctant start